Miss Jacqui: disabled musicians who fight to perform

 Frustrations and opportunities for disabled musicians

-Jamie Hale is a poet, writer and researcher based in London.
+Jamie Hale, the author of "Miss Jacqui: disabled musicians who fight to perform," is a poet, writer and researcher based in London.
 Their work explores the embodiment of queer, trans and disabled experience, the meaning of disability, and the reality of life with severe impairments and gender dysphoria.